asmjit/asmjit/README.md

   * AsmJit contains a highly compressed instruction database:
     * Instruction names - allows to convert instruction id to its name and vice versa.
-    * Instruction metadata - access (read|write|rw) of all operand combinations of all instructions.
+    * Instruction metadata - access (read|write) of all operand combinations of all instructions.
     * Instruction signatures - allows to strictly validate if an instruction (with all its operands) is valid.
   * AsmJit allows to precisely control how instructions are encoded if there are multiple variations.
   * AsmJit is highly dynamic, constructing operands at runtime is a common practice.
-  * Multiple emitters with the same interface - emit machine code directly or to a representation that can be processed afterwards.
+  * Multiple emitters with the same interface - emit machine code directly or to a representation that can be post-processed.

 Important
 ---------